SaschaBrunnerCH/realtime-geops-api/README.md

 1. On each view extent change, the application calculates the visible area in km²
 2. The `setIconScaleFactor()` function in `vehicle-layer.ts` sets the current scale step
 3. The `setTransportFilter()` and `setLongDistanceOnly()` methods in `geops-api.ts` filter the WebSocket subscription and remove vehicles that no longer match
-4. The vehicle FeatureLayer uses a `UniqueValueRenderer` with dynamically added symbols based on vehicle type, line name, delay category, state, and scale
+4. The vehicle StreamLayer uses a `UniqueValueRenderer` with dynamically added symbols based on vehicle type, line name, delay category, state, and scale
-5. Scale changes are applied seamlessly through the animation loop—no explicit refresh needed
+5. StreamLayer automatically manages feature updates via `sendMessageToClient()` for efficient real-time rendering

 ## Station Search